KaiserWerk/RoMiCSVParserCore/README.md

 # RoMiCSVParserCore

-A simple and easy-to-use library to serialize and deserialize CSV data.
+A simple and easy-to-use .NET Core library to serialize and deserialize CSV data.

 ## License